SnivySquid65/manonnikki/README.md

 This is an archive that was acheived soley through using the Network Log tools in Firefox, inspecting where it was loaded from, and trial and error.
 It's mostly an archive as of now, but my goal is to find players for other consoles so I can port it to other platforms, like Windows, Mac, Linux, and maybe even Wii/Gamecube and 3DS ports!

 ## Usage
-There currently are no releases, so the only way to play the game is to get your OS's EasyRPG player build, and drop it into the game files.
+The PC Ports are out!
+I should have done this so long ago, but I made it happen!

-<a href="https://easyrpg.org/player/downloads/">You can download the player for your OS here.</a>
+<a href="https://easyrpg.org/player/downloads/">If I haven't made your port yet, find the way to play on your device here!</a>

 ## History
 The "dev-environment" folder was used early in the ripping process by me, and was an analysis of my itch.io seesion cookies.
 I didn't log in, so this doesn't contain any "personal information."
 The most you're getting is that I use DuckDuckGo.
 There was hexadecimal that I was sure if I decrypted would give me answers.
 It didn't.